 Names: The genus, Leersia, is named for 18th Century German botanist Johann Daniel Leers.
 The species name, oryzoides is Greek for rice.
 As to the plant classification, the first to classify - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 His work was updated by ‘Sw.’ which refers to Olof Swartz (1760-1818) Swedish botanist who was a specialist in orchids, who had a botanical collection of 6000 specimens.

 Comparisons: The other Leersia in the Garden, L. virginica, White Cutgrass, is differentiated by smooth leaf sheaths, solitary lower branches in the flowering head, smaller and more overlapping spikelets, and preferring less moist sites.

 Above: The inflorescence.
-Note how the lower 1/3 of the panicle branches are free of spikelets and that the lower branches divide.
+It is easiest to see from the drawing how the lower 1/3 of the panicle branches are free of spikelets, that the lower branches divide and that the lower stem nodes can have two or more branches rising from the node.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.